 - A medium boat can hold up to 13 people,

-This is a standard outline, but the passenger limit can vary depending upon how you have accessorized your boat.
+This is a standard outline, but the passenger limit can vary depending on how you have accessorized your boat.

 Why Is Passenger Capacity Important?

-As you know pontoon boats are highly customizable.
-If needed, you can turn yours into a dance floor by simply removing the seats.
-Right?
+As you know, pontoon boats are highly customizable.
+You can turn yours into a dance floor by removing the seats if needed, right?

-It’s not the number of people on board that is important; it’s their weight that counts.
-Standard outlines tell you about the number of average weighted persons that can board the boat.
+Not the number of people on board matters; their weight counts.
+Standard outlines tell you the number of average-weighted persons who can board the boat.

 How to Calculate Your Pontoon Boat’s Capacity

-You can’t treat your boat as a weighing scale.
-I know that you don’t want to embarrass your guest by measuring their weight before onboarding.
-But what if you calculate your boat’s passenger capacity beforehand?
+You can’t treat your boat like a weighing scale.
+I know you don’t want to embarrass your guests by measuring their weight before onboarding, but what if you calculate your boat’s passenger capacity beforehand?

-If this rings a bell, check this step-by-step guide to find out how many people can fit on a pontoon boat.
+If this sounds familiar, check out this step-by-step guide to determine how many people can fit on a pontoon boat.

 Step 1: Find Out the Boat’s Dimensions

-Measure the length of a single pontoon (the hollow aluminum tube beneath your boat’s deck).
-Then measure the radius of the circular tube.
+Measure the length of a single pontoon (the hollow aluminum tube beneath your boat’s deck) and the radius of the circular tube.

-Also, you have to know the weight of your pontoon boat, which is usually around 2,050 lbs (I am talking about a 32 feet pontoon with a radius of 11.5 inches) and is indicated in the user manual booklet.
+Also, you have to know the weight of your pontoon boat, which is usually around 2,050 lbs (I am talking about a 32-foot pontoon with a radius of 11.5 inches) and is indicated in the user manual booklet.

 Step 2: Find Out the Area